bright/new-www/content/projects/easytapp.md

 title: EasyTapp
 image: /images/easytap_1_mockup1.png
-description: An app that allowed users to receive real estate and car sales’ offers based on their real-time location (through iBeacon technology).
+description: An app that allowed users to receive real estate and car sales’ offers based on their real-time location.
 tags:
   - iOS
   - Android